Sainikhil84/tracking-service/README.md

 1) The image has been pushed to AWS ECR
 2) Created a cluster and a task definition in ECS.
 3) Created a Service with 2 instances with auto-scaling and load balancing
+4) Deployment is failing due to some issues checking the same.
 5) Sample AWS URL with public IP http://107.23.60.224/orders/v1/next-tracking-number?origin_country_id=MY&destination_country_id=ID&weight=1.234&created_at=2018-11-20T19:29:32%2B08:00&customer_id=de619854-b59b-324tefv&customer_name=Redbox%20Logistics&customer_slug=redbox-logistics